mphelps1978/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+***   `Relational Databases` are sets of formally described tables where data can be stored, accessed, and reassembled in different ways. `SQL` is the standard language and API used for accessing `Relational Databases` and manipulating their data.

 - [ ] Why do tables need a `primary key`?

+*** `Primary Keys` are used to identify every row in the table as unique.

 - [ ] What is the name given to a table column that references the primary key on another table.

+*** `Foreign Key`

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+*** A third table to link them together.

 ## Minimum Viable Product